Hybrid Ground-State Quantum Algorithms based on Neural Schr\"odinger Forging: Methods

 where the sum runs over the set $A\cup G$, with $A$ being the current set of bitstrings while $G$ is the set of bitstrings sampled by the ARNN.
 The first equation ensures that the forged wave function has minimal energy, while the second guarantees its normalization.
 In a second step, the current set $A$ is updated by taking the $k$ bitstrings with the highest Schmidt coefficients.
 The ARNN is finally trained to model $p(\sigma_A,\sigma_B) \sim |\lambda_\sigma|^2$ in a supervised way.
 These steps are iterated until convergence, which is reached when the current set $A$ is stable and the loss of the ARNN is close to zero.
+The choice of the cutoff $k$ is usually optimized by trial and errors.
+Here, we start with a small cutoff, and slowly increase it until no further improvement is observed.
+We note that small cutoffs are often preferable, since they requires less expensive calculations, but also make the ARNN easier to train.
+This is why the ARNN plays an important role in choosing the optimal set of bitstrings.
+In summary, the training is composed of two stages: the training of the ARNN using some random initialization for $U$ and $V$, followed by the optimization of the two unitaries in order to tailor them to the set of bitstrings.
+The ARNN is trained to model the distribution $p(\theta)$ on the target $q$ obtained by solving the system of linear equations in Algorithm \ref{alg:gene_algo}.

 The choice of the loss function $\mathcal{L}$ and training set $\mathcal{T}$ play an important role in the training of the ARNN.
-For the training set, two possibilities are investigated: either the model is trained on the current set $A$ and the generated bistrings $G$ or, following \cite{CI}, only on the non\hyp pruned bitstrings, i.e., the new set $A'$.
-Concerning the loss functions, we consider the explicit logcosh loss \cite{logcosh} and the implicit Maximum Mean Discrepancy (MMD) loss \cite{MMD}
+For the training set, two possibilities are investigated: the model is either trained on the current set $A$ and the generated bistrings $G$ or, following Ref.~\cite{CI}, only on the non pruned bitstrings, i.e., the new set $A'$.
+Concerning the loss functions, we consider the explicit logcosh loss \cite{logcosh} and the implicit maximum mean discrepancy (MMD) loss \cite{MMD}

 where $ K(\sigma_1,\sigma_2) = e^{-\frac{||\sigma_1-\sigma_2||_2^2}{2\Delta}} $ is chosen to be a Gaussian kernel, with $||\cdot||_2$ the 2-norm and $\Delta$ the bandwidth parameter.
 The latter determines the width of the kernel and controls the sensitivity of the MMD measurement.
 A larger bandwidth allows more global comparisons, while a smaller bandwidth focuses on local details.
 The MMD loss function effectively minimizes the difference between the mean embedding of the two distributions.
 It involves a pairwise comparison of every bitstring in the training set with their contribution being controlled by the kernel.